-In order to further the efforts of EMP Goal 3.3.4, which seeks to “build state-funded projects and buildings to a high performance standard,” the NJIT Center for Building Knowledge (“CBK”) provides high-quality research, training, and technical assistance on EE in the state and on select aspects of the NJCEP.
-In FY23, CBK will continue to design the curriculum for and will launch an energy management training program, with a focus on State facilities.
+In order to further the efforts of EMP Goal 3.3.5, which seeks to “[i]mprove energy efficiency in, and retrofit state buildings to, a high performance standard,” the NJIT Center for Building Knowledge (“CBK”) provides high-quality research, training, and technical assistance on EE in the State and on select aspects of the NJCEP.
+In FY23, CBK collaborated with the BPU’s Division of State Energy Services (“SES”) to design the curriculum for and launch an energy management training program, with a focus on State facilities.
 CBK will also continue to develop and add new materials and content that support EE and development of a benchmarking certification program.

-RCGB
+Rutgers Center for Green Building

-In addition to RCGB’s EE evaluation work described earlier, in FY23, RCGB will complete its work of studying code compliance in new construction and will continue its work analyzing cost-effective amendments to the NJ Energy Code and co-facilitating the NJ Zero Energy Building Code Collaborative.
+In addition to RCGB’s EE evaluation work described below, in FY23, RCGB completed its work studying code compliance in new construction and will continue its work analyzing cost-effective amendments to NJ energy codes and co-facilitating the NJ Code Collaborative.
 These areas of work broadly support EMP Goal 3.3, which is to strengthen building and energy codes and appliance standards, including Goal 3.3.6, which is to increase compliance of mandated building and energy codes.

 Benchmarking

-In addition to the EE transition, the Clean Energy Act mandated that, by May 2023, the BPU require building owners and operators of commercial buildings over 25,000 square feet to benchmark their energy and water use for calendar year 2022 using the U.S. Environmental Protection Agency’s Portfolio Manager tool.
+In addition to the EE transition, the CEA mandated that, by May 2023, the BPU require building owners and operators of commercial buildings over 25,000 square feet to benchmark their energy and water use for calendar year 2022 using the U.S. Environmental Protection Agency’s Portfolio Manager tool.
 Benchmarking is an important early step in raising awareness with building owners and operators about the energy performance of their buildings.
 EMP Goal 3.3.2 is to “[e]stablish transparent benchmarking and energy labeling,” and the EMP describes building energy use benchmarking as a critical component in promoting market-driven increases in energy efficiency.
 Measurement and analysis of facilities’ energy use, as well as comparison of performance to similar or model buildings, provides owners and operators with the necessary information to assess opportunities for performance improvements that reduce energy use and costs.

-In FY22, Staff developed a straw proposal on the proposed policy for New Jersey’s energy and water benchmarking program through which building owners and operators will provide their first submissions by July 1, 2023.
-Program approval by the Board and next steps on implementation – including outreach, training, IT development, and rulemaking – will occur in FY22 and FY23 to ensure that building owners are able to benchmark their buildings.
+In FY22, Staff developed a straw proposal on the proposed policy for New Jersey’s energy and water benchmarking program through which building owners and operators will provide their first submissions by October 1, 2023.
+The Board approved the program and next steps on implementation – including outreach, training, IT development, and rulemaking –in FY23 to ensure that building owners are able to benchmark their buildings.

-In FY23, RCGB will continue supporting the benchmarking program by developing the list of commercial buildings over 25,000 square feet, which entails analysis and modeling of tax records, GIS, and LIDAR data.
+In FY23, RCGB continues to support the benchmarking program by developing the list of commercial buildings over 25,000 square feet, which entails analysis and modeling of tax records, GIS, and LiDAR data.

 EMP Strategy 4: Reduce Energy Consumption and Emissions from the Building Sector